ARMmbed/mbed-os-5-docs/docs/porting/storage/BlockDevice.md

 mbed test -t <toolchain> -m <target> -n features-tests-filesystem-*_block_device
 ```

-One way to add tests for new block devices is to copy an existing implementation, such as HeapBlocKDevice, and change the block device class to your own.
+One way to add tests for new block devices is to copy an existing implementation, such as HeapBlockDevice, and change the block device class to your own.
 You can find tests under the top level `TESTS` folder in the Mbed OS repository.